Palermo

 • frutta Martorana (traditional marzipan sweets in the form of fruits and vegetables)

-Good to Know: Arancina Day is celebrated every year on the 13th of December with locals consuming more than 2 million arancini!
+Fun fact: Arancina Day is celebrated every year on the 13th of December with locals consuming more than 2 million arancini!

 Palermo's arancina with meat sauce, Italy

-A delicious arancina with meat sauce
+A delicious arancini with meat sauce

 Villages and cities to visit near Palermo